Creep (Radiohead song): Composition

 The ostinato features modal mixture, common tones between adjacent triads (B between G & B, C and G between C & Cm, see: chord letters), and an emphasis on subdominant harmony (IV = C in G major).

 Like many Radiohead songs, "Creep" uses pivot notes, creating a "bittersweet, doomy" feeling.
 The G–B–C–Cm chord progression is repeated throughout, alternating between arpeggiated chords in the verses and last chorus and distorted power chords during the first two choruses.
 In G major, these may be interpreted as "I–V7/vi–IV–iv".

 According to Guy Capuzzo, the ostinato mirrors the lyrics.
 For example, the "highest pitches of the ostinato form a prominent chromatic line that 'creeps' up, then down, involving scale degrees $\hat 5$– ♯$\hat 5$– $\hat 6$– ♭$\hat 6$....[while] ascend[ing], the lyrics strain towards optimism...
 Descend[ing], the subject sinks back into the throes of self-pity ...
 The guitarist's fretting hand mirrors this contour."

 The middle eight originally featured a guitar solo from Greenwood.
 When the guitarist Ed O'Brien pointed out that the chord progression was the same as the 1972 song "The Air That I Breathe", Yorke wrote a new middle eight using the same vocal melody.
 According to Greenwood, "It was funny to us in a way, sort of feeding something like that into [it].
 It's a bit of change."

-When the song shifts from the verse to the chorus, Jonny Greenwood plays three blasts of guitar noise ("dead notes" played by releasing fret-hand pressure and picking the strings).
-Greenwood said he did this because he did not like how quiet the song was, and so "I hit the guitar hard—really hard".
+Before the chorus, Jonny Greenwood plays three blasts of guitar noise ("dead notes" played by releasing fret-hand pressure and picking the strings).
+Greenwood said later: "I suppose the nauseating adolescent in me found it a bit wimpy and wanted to make it the opposite.
+Can't be having ballads!"
 O'Brien said: "That's the sound of Jonny trying to fuck the song up.
 He really didn't like it the first time we played it, so he tried spoiling it.
 And it made the song."
 Yorke said the sound was like the song was "slashing its wrists.
 Halfway through the song it suddenly starts killing itself off, which is the whole point of the song really.
 It's a real self-destruct song, there's a real self-destruction ethic in a lot of the things we do onstage."
 The producers boosted the sound so "it punched you in the face".

 According to the Guardian critic Alexis Petridis, "Creep" has an "almost complete lack of resemblance" to Radiohead's later music.
 Yorke's later songwriting was less literal and personal.

 Music video

-The "Creep" music video was directed by Brett Turnball and filmed at the Venue, Oxford.
+The "Creep" music video was directed by Brett Turnbull and filmed at the Venue, Oxford.
 For the video, Radiohead performed a free short concert, playing "Creep" several times.
 They donated proceeds from audience members to the Oxford magazine Curfew, which had covered their early work.
 In the audience was the electronic musician Four Tet, then a teenager, who years later supported Radiohead on tour and collaborated with Yorke.